Danny Simpson: Simpson vs Aarons

 On 7 August 2024, it was announced that Simpson would partake in an exhibition boxing match headlining MF & DAZN: X Series 17 at the 3Arena in Dublin, Ireland against English YouTuber and streamer Danny Aarons.
 During the leadup to the bout, Simpson and Aarons agreed that the winner will receive either Simpson's 2015–16 Premier League title winner's medal or Aarons' YouTube Creator Award.

 The bout ended in a split draw, with one judge scoring it 39–37 to Simpson, 39–37 to Aarons and 38–38.
 Both men indicated they were interested in a rematch following the announcement of the result.

-Personal life and domestic assault conviction
+Personal life

-Simpson has two daughters, Skye who was born six weeks prematurely in mid-2011 and Vienna born in 2020.
+Simpson has two daughters; one was born prematurely in mid-2011.
+The other is from his second relationship.

-On 20 May 2015, Simpson was found guilty of assaulting his then-girlfriend and mother of his child, Stephanie Ward, on 28 December 2014.
+On 20 May 2015, Simpson was found guilty of assaulting his then-girlfriend and mother of his child on 28 December 2014.
 He was sentenced to 300 hours of community service.
 On 12 May 2016, his sentence was reviewed in light of press intrusion into his community service, and replaced with a 22:00 to 06:00 curfew for 21 days.